Use your GI Benefits to begin your education

 Step 3: Apply for Financial Aid

-Log into the Viking Student System and complete the online orientation and all the necessary steps to officially become an LBCC student.
+Log into the Viking Student System to complete the online orientation and all the necessary steps to officially become an LBCC student.

-You can pay your enrollment fees through the Viking Student Portal or by visiting the Cashier’s Office on either campus.
+You can pay your enrollment fees through the Viking Student System by using a debit card, credit card or your financial aid award or by visiting the Cashier’s Office on either campus.

 Step 9: Pick up your College Services Card

-After paying the fee for College Services, you can take your validation sticker to the Student Center and have your picture taken for your LBCC Student ID card.
+After paying your fee for the College Services Card Sticker, you can take your validation sticker to the Student Affairs Office (LAC, E Bldg. or PCC, EE Bldg.) to take your picture for your LBCC Student ID card.

 You can view and purchase your books through the Viking Student System under LBCC Online Services or by going directly to the LBCC College Bookstore website.
 Books can also be purchased in the bookstores at the LAC and PCC campuses.